 As more and more businesses around the country move to reopen their doors, facility managers can't afford to sit on their hands.
 While many of the challenges of facility management are the same as ever, the pandemic has either sharpened their importance or introduced other challenges that weren't there before.
-The CDC workplace guidelines for reopening are an invaluable source of information to help you both get the lights back on and keep people safe in record time.
+The CDC workplace guidelines for reopening are an invaluable source of information to help you both get the lights back on and keep safe and healthy employees in record time.
 Keep these things in mind as you move closer to reopening:

 Inspect the Facility Thoroughly After a Shutdown

 A lot can potentially go wrong in a facility even while no one is using it.
 If your team has been working from home for a period of time, your building will need a thorough inspection for various hazards that might have sprung up in the interim.
 That can mean:

 - Heating, ventilation, and air conditioning (HVAC) maintenance

 It’s especially important to inspect your facility’s water supply if you haven’t used it in a while.
 Just a few weeks can be enough to cause Legionella, the cause of Legionnaire’s disease, to contaminate your water.
 The CDC’s Environmental Health Services page contains important information for facility managers who need to develop a water management program before reopening.

 The Occupational Safety and Health Administration (OSHA) recommends that you begin making a space COVID safe with a thorough hazard assessment.
 That means walking through the premises to identify areas where people congregate the most and are touched more frequently than others.
 Break rooms, check-in areas, elevators, vending machines, and others could all potentially become trouble spots, especially if someone on your team was exposed recently.